 Kimberly Williams-Evans and Alexandra Williams are sisters and are the founders of FunandFit.org.
 Both are fun and hilarious.
 Their blog answers active aging questions for Boom Chicka Boomers.
 You’ll love their stories.
 They offer an Ultimate Abs Workout for women over 50, which gives you access to 23 videos.
 Their exercises will help you to strengthen your core, posture, reduce injury, and more.

 4. Lori Michiel Fitness Inc

-Lori Michiel has a series of exercises for seniors to help you stretch, improve your range of motion, strengthen your muscles and reduce pain.
+Lori Michiel has a series of online exercises for seniors to help you stretch, improve your range of motion, strengthen your muscles and reduce pain.
 She’s a Brooklyn born Baby Boomer who lives in Los Angeles and works with seniors.
 She designs individual and group programs with some dealing with Parkinson’s, arthritis, osteoporosis, Alzheimer’s disease, and dementia.

 5. Gentle Yoga for Seniors DVD and Online Videos

 6. Ann Merle – Get rid of stress

 Another program you may want to check out will help you exercise the stress out of your life.
 Please visit AnnMerle’s site here for fabulous “feel better” exercises.
 You can also view a post she wrote on my site that has exercises for shoulder pain here.